decentralized-identity/presentation-exchange/spec/spec.md

     that any submission of data in relation to the candidate input is fulfilled using a _self_attested_ claim.
-  6. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains an `is_holder` property, ensure that for each key in the array, any submission of data in relation to the candidate input is fulfilled by the subject of the attribute so identified.
+  6. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains an `is_holder` property, ensure that for each object in the array, any submission of data in relation to the candidate input is fulfilled by the subject of the attributes so identified by the strings in the `field_id` array.

 ::: note
 The above evaluation process assumes the User Agent will test each candidate